oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 [The value of the Protocol Version field for MQTT-SN version 2.0 MUST be 2 (0x02).]{.mark}

 A Gateway which supports multiple versions of the MQTT-SN protocol uses the Protocol Version to determine which version of MQTT-SN the Client is using.
+[If the Protocol Version is not 2 and the Gateway does not want to accept the CONNECT packet, the Server MAY send a CONNACK packet with Reason

-[If the Protocol Version is valid but it is not the latest one available (for instance 0x02) and the Gateway does not want to accept the CONNECT packet, the Server MAY send a CONNACK packet with Reason Code 0x84 (Unsupported Protocol Version) and consider the session closed.]{.mark}
+Code 0x84 (Unsupported Protocol Version).]{.mark}

 #### 3.1.4.5 Keep Alive Timer